SOCIAL MEDIA AND POLITICS

-Public Relations is a strange area where people hire consultants and still question their advice.
+Public Relations is an area where people hire consultants and still question their advice.
 When you hire a doctor, you don’t fight with the doctor.
 When you go to the dentist, you don’t tell the dentist how to do mouth surgery or fill a cavity.
-If you hire a PR director, let them do their job.
-If you hire a social media director, don’t put out a tweet that could potentially unravel months of campaign strategy ideation.
+If you hire a PR consultant, let them do their job.
+If you hire a social media director, don’t put out a tweet that could potentially unravel months of campaign strategy and ideation.

-As an agency owner, we spend months crafting messages or creative graphics for one social media post.
+As agency owners, we spend months crafting messages or creative graphics for one social media post.
 If I lay out a plan on how to attract voters in the 18-25 category but you tweet something that derails that plan, what good is the social media campaign you hired me to create?
 Political advertising works if the politician lets it work and doesn’t sabotage the efforts of the agency or campaign manager.
 If I create an amazing campaign for you on how to use Instagram filters or advertise on podcasts to reach millennials but you tweet something that is insulting to a different demo, the dollars will ultimately be wasted because a new fire has to be put out.

 Do you need help with social media marketing services for a local political campaign strategy?

 Ruby Media Group is a New York Based Public Relations, Political Communications, Crisis Communications, and Personal Branding Firm.
 RMG can help you with a political campaign, public relations communications, and conservative PR campaigns.

 Ruby Media Group specializes in national and local political publicity campaigns, media relations, and political consulting.
 We have garnered successful results for both political and corporate clients across the country and internationally for over 15 years.
 Kris Ruby is a fixture in the cable news arena and is a political commentator and frequent media contributor on national TV networks.
-She also runs the #1 most popular political club on Clubhouse with newsmakers and political pundits.
+She also runs the #1 political club on Clubhouse with newsmakers and political pundits.